YufXiao/web-renderer/README.md

 ### How to use ?

-- upload point cloud
+- click 'Original Cloud' to upload original point cloud

 - right click to select point

 - press 'z' to cancel selection

 - press 'e' to extract points as vertices of polygon

+- click 'Compute Occlusion' to get occlusion level of point cloud

-- click 'Extract polygon' to get .txt file where polygon data was stored there
+- click 'Extract polygon' will send polygon data to backend

+- click 'Ground Truth' to specify path of ground truth cloud

+- click 'Semantic' to specify path of semantic segmentation cloud

+- click 'Evaluate' to get result of evaluation metrics

+- click 'Mesh' to upload wireframed mesh